chrisistansell/Cyborg-Trackzeron/README.md

 This Readme is coutesy of MK's main Trackzeron GitHub project.
-I've made modifications to reflect the work I have done and had success with modifying the Azeron Cyborg.
-Please visit MK's page for instructions on configuring the Classic version of the Azeron controllers.
-I do have files scattered in my directory that might be useful on the classic version because that is where my work started.
+A special thanks to his inspiration.
+This will forever be linked to his OG mod of the Azeron Classic as a fork.

 Please note that due to angles of the sensor in the design, you will need to use software such as rawaccel or your on scripts to set the rotation between 20-25%.
 Otherwise you will get a down pitch to the left on mouse movement.